What are No Primary Index tables?

 The Usage of No Primary Index Tables

-NOPI tables are useful in certain situations, but without a Primary Index, row access is limited to All-AMP full tables scans.
-To offset this impact, you could add a unique secondary index (USI) to your NOPI table.
+NOPI tables are useful in certain situations, but without a primary index, row access is limited to all-AMP full table scans.

 There are standard features used by NOPI tables and the Teradata Columnar implementation, introduced with Teradata 14: Column partitioned tables are always NOPI tables, and although offering great performance improvements for certain workload types, they lack as well the fast primary index access.